hyun31st/ipriot-diff-exercise/README.md

 Fill in what each of the elements of the diff mean (if you are not sure just guess!):
 **①**:
-> Insert your explanation here
+> My guess is not sure... haha

 **②**:
-> Insert your answer here
+> Changed Question 2.

 **③**:
-> Insert your explanation here
+> Answer 3

 **④**:
-> Insert your answer here
+> Apple Banana

 **⑤**:
-> Insert your answer here
+> Git is so difficult

 **⑥**:
-> Insert your explanation here
+> I don't know....

 **⑦**:
 > Insert your answer here